 Finally, we have referral companies, which are sometimes referred to as placement specialists, treatment specialists, or just “marketers.”
 What these people do is generally frowned upon.
 They take phone calls from people looking for treatment, and find a treatment center for the person.
 In some form, they make a commission when the individual goes to treatment.
 There are many dangers to this of course, as the individual or company may recommend a treatment center where they make a lot of money over a treatment center that is actually good for you.

-To be completely clear, Mindful Marketing neither participates in this nor any other form of commission-based marketing.
+To be completely clear, Mindful Marketing (the writer of this article) neither participates in this nor any other form of commission-based marketing.
 Although I understand the dangers of referral companies, it really isn’t that different from other forms of marketing.
 Let’s use an example.
 John Doe is looking for treatment for himself.
 He ends up talking to a referral company, who places him at XYZ Treatment Center.
 The company makes a fair amount of money, and XYZ isn’t a good fit for John.
 On the other hand, John does a search on Google and clicks an ad or organic listing on the first page.
 He gets an admissions person on the phone and is sold on the treatment center.
 This center, ABC Treatment Center, is also not a good fit.

 I don’t mean in any way to defend referral companies, but I do want to make this point clear: whether you’re clicking listings on search results or using a referral company, you’re not 100% guaranteed to get ethical and perfect treatment.
 Furthermore, treatment centers are paying for clients both ways.
 They may pay for ads to reach you, or may pay to work with referral companies.
 Either way, it doesn’t guarantee a good quality of care.

 On the other hand, many people do end up in a treatment center that truly helps them from using online resources.
-Just because a facility advertises or does SEO doesn’t mean they’re bad.
+Just because a facility advertises or does marketing doesn’t mean they’re bad.
 My encouragement is to do your research either way!
 I do want to point out that the paid referral format is pretty much illegal.
 There are ways that facilities get around this on paper, but it’s still illegal at its core.

 Making the Right Choice